yujischuster/leetcode-to-slack/README.md

 # leetcode-to-slack
-automate warmup problem posting to slack channel
+automate posting of algorithm practice problems to slack channel

 Problems from https://leetcode.com/